Rohith1110/SPN_GTN/README.md

     CRF
 ```

+This entire implementation is for SPN.
+We have created multiple branches with new features for SPN.
 ## Datasets

 We provide the processed Citation datasets (Cora\*, CiteSeer\*, Pubmed\*) in the file `Citation.7z`.
 The dataset consists of ego-graphs extracted from the citation networks.
 Decompress it in the directory `./data` before running.